fineprint-global/app-mining-area-polygonization/README.md

-# Mine vectorization application
+# Web application to delineate mining areas

-A web application to poligonize mine-areas in a given set of locations.
+This web application supports the delineation of mining areas using satellite images given a set of approximate locations where mining may occur.
+The app systematically displays the mining locations and several background options of satellite images, which the users can take into account to draw and edit polygons.

-The purpose of this project is to vectorize/poligonize mine-areas using R and PostgreSQL.
-There are two components, an R Shiny web application and a PostgreSQL Database (more specifically a postgis one).
-The network of those two components can either be created with one single `docker-compose` command or, **the application the current setup is targeting:**, the database is set up using `docker-compose` and the application itself is **deployed via shinyproxy** in order to allow user management and password protection.
+The app is built in R Shiny with a PostgreSQL Database and PostGIS extension.
+The app and database can either be created with one single `docker-compose` command or, **the application the current setup is targeting:**, the database is set up using `docker-compose`, and the application itself is **deployed via shinyproxy** in order to allow user management and password protection (see details below).

-As a note: We cannot yet publish our mine-location data, but you can still use this app with the database model or the [create_db_schema.sql](db/data/create_db_schema.sql) script and populate it yourself.
+Note: The app requires a database as defined in [create_db_schema.sql](db/data/create_db_schema.sql).
+The database must be populated with approximate mining locations and other information about the mines.

 ## Usage
 1. [Dependencies](#dependencies)